Coutinho (footballer, born 1943): International career

 Coutinho made his first match for the Brazil national team in Uruguay, against the home team.
-He was 16 years old and was the starter in that match valid for the Atlantic Cup.
+He was only just 17 years old and was the starter in that match valid for the Atlantic Cup.

 At the international level, Coutinho earned 15 caps and scored 6 goals with the Brazil national football team between 1960 and 1965.
 He was meant to be a starter in the 1962 FIFA World Cup squad, but he was sidelined by injury just before the tournament and did not appear, even though he remained in the squad.
 Brazil went on to win the title.

 In his book, Coutinho, o Gênio da Área, Carlos Fernando Schinner states that João Saldanha tried to convince Coutinho to return to Brazil national football team few months prior to the 1970 FIFA World Cup in order to replace Tostão who was Brazil's main centre-forward at that time and had suffered a major injury putting in doubt his participation on that World Cup.
 Coutinho, who at that time was semi-retired and overweight, refused the invitation.